mdolab/docs/clusterSetup/stampedeSetup.rst

 https://portal.xsede.org

 Once you have your XSEDE username setup, ask Prof. Martins to add you to the relevant allocation on XSEDE and confirm that you can log into the resource.
-Follow the email instructions to gain access to TACC system with your new alphanumerical username and set up the login authentication system (more info `here <https://portal.tacc.utexas.edu/tutorials/multifactor-authentication>`_).

 ..
 NOTE ::